 Subaru had quite a lasting and prosperous sprint with its stylish Forester SUV.
 Right since its launch in 1998, the Subaru Forester has very efficiently defined the Japanese legacy and characters.
 Over the years, the Forester did gain constant updates, but it never missed out on its core qualities of a sturdy, spacious, and capable family car.

-Demystifying its orthodoxical attire, the Subaru Forester was fashioned into a more contemporary outfit in 2019 for its fifth-generation.
-Subaru is one of the pioneers in the crossover segment.
-The Forester is a hot favorite among buyers who live in snowy weather or likes to drive off the beaten path.
+Demystifying its orthodoxical attire, the Subaru Forester was fashioned into a more contemporary outfit in 2019 for its fifth generation.
+The new 2021 Subaru Forester is one of the pioneers in the crossover segment and a hot favorite among buyers who live in snowy weather or like to drive off the beaten path.
 Its high stance provides plenty of space for cargo and people in a well-equipped, high-quality interior.

 The 2021 Subaru Forester has undergone some significant changes.
 The 2021 Forester is more grown-up, more powerful, and more pleasant on the inside.
 It also has a more extensive feature and safety bucket than its fourth-generation.
 Comparing to the 2020 model year though, it didn't see much change apart from some additional packages and features.

 The 2021 Subaru Forester in Base, Premium, Sport, Limited or Touring models.
 Trademark of Subaru’s, you will always have standard AWD.
 The standard 2.5 liter naturally aspirated engine produces 182 hp and a 7-speed CVT is the only transmission.
 All models share a CVT as the only transmission option, and the latter two are offered with a manual mode and steering-wheel-mounted paddle shifters.

 Adds/Upgrades to Base